mikkkeldp/soft-attention-image-captioning/README.md

 ## Implementation & Experiments

-Implementation of Hard Attention for image captioning described in [Show, Attend and Tell](https://arxiv.org/abs/1502.03044).
+Implementation of Soft Attention for image captioning described in [Show, Attend and Tell](https://arxiv.org/abs/1502.03044).

 For our implementation we chose to make use of ResNet instead of the proposed VGG-16 model in the encoder stage.
 Other pre-trained CNN's are to be implemented for performance comparison.